 Planning to hike Rhino Rock in Hong Kong?
 We are here to help.

 Located on the southern tip of Stanley hides one of Hong Kong’s most “Instagram-famous” spots – the Rhino Rock.
-While Hong Kong is in no shortage of incredible geological formations, the Rhino Rock is uniquely shaped like a rhinoceros.
+While Hong Kong is in no shortage of incredible geological formations (like the crazy Palm Cliff on Po Toi Island), the Rhino Rock is uniquely shaped like a rhinoceros.

 Here in our guide to the Rhino Rock hike, you will find out how to get there, what it is like the hike the trail, and when it is the best time to visit so you too can have this stunning photo opportunity!